villi02/TMA4320-Introduksjon-til-vitenskapelige-beregninger-prosjekter/README.md

 ### [1.
 Biophysics: Simulating Polymers using Monte Carlo](Prosjekt1-BioFysikk)

 **Description:**
 This project involves the simulation of polymer chains to study their physical properties and behavior under various conditions.
+Also includes a focus on runtime and achieving computation efficiency.

 **Key Features:**
-- Implementation of polymer simulation algorithms.
+- Implementation of polymer simulation using Monte Carlo
-- Analysis of polymer dynamics and structure.
+- Analysis of polymer dynamics and structure
-- Visualization tools for simulation results.
+- Visualization of simulation results

 **Dependencies:**
 - NumPy, Matplotlib

 **How to Run:**
-1. Navigate to the `biophysics-polymer-simulation` directory.
+1. Navigate to the `Prosjekt1-BioFysikk` directory.
 2. Install dependencies: `pip install -r requirements.txt`.
-3. Run simulations: `python simulate_polymers.py`.
+3. Run simulations in the `main.ipynb` notebook.

-**Documentation:**
-- Detailed documentation can be found in the `docs` directory.

 ### [2.
 Industrial Mathematics: Creating a Transformer from Scratch](Prosjekt2-IndustriellMatematikk)